dgrosenblatt/food_trucks/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+Deployed with Fly.io, running at: https://food-truck.fly.dev/

+Deploy changes with `$fly deploy`

 Uses
 * LiveView for main page of food trucks with live updates
 * PubSub to broadcast where people are eating lunch